brianwatling/libfiber/CONTRIBUTING.md

 -------

-The libfiber project (code, documentation and any other materials) is released under the terms of the ISC license, a simpler MIT-style license written by the Internet Software Consortium (ISC).
-It is functionally equivalent to the simplified BSD and MIT licenses, with language that was deemed unnecessary by the Berne convention removed.
-Initially used for ISC's own software releases, it has since become the preferred license of OpenBSD (starting June 2003), among other projects.
+The libfiber project (code, documentation and any other materials) is released under the terms of the MIT license.

 Contributor License Agreement